 - 5.24 The PTNP area has a rich historic environment, recognised through the diversity of features and areas that are nationally and locally valued for their heritage interest.
 This includes four scheduled monuments, 18 Grade II listed buildings and one Grade I listed building, namely: 'The Parish Church of St Lawrence' (located in Telscombe).
 Notably, 17 out of the 18 Grade II listed buildings are within Telscombe village, with most overlapping with the boundaries of the Telscombe Conservation Area.
-As the Regulation 14 version of the PTNP does not contain any site allocations for development, significant adverse impacts to the historic environment are not anticipated.
-Nonetheless, the sensitivities listed above are reflected by PTNP policies and proposals which focus on the conservation and enhancement of both designated and non-designated heritage assets, and their settings. - 5.25 For example, Policy PT1 (High Quality Design) requires proposals to ensure that the design of future developments respects and utilises the existing built form, architectural quality, scale, materials, and density of the area so that they integrate sympathetically with the surrounding environment.
+As the submission version of the PTNP does not contain any site allocations for development, significant adverse impacts to the historic environment are not anticipated.
+Nonetheless, the sensitivities listed above are reflected by PTNP policies and proposals which focus on the conservation and enhancement of both designated and non-designated heritage assets, and their settings. - 5.25 For example, Policy PT29 (Heritage Assessment) encourages applications to be accompanied by a proportionate assessment which details the special characteristics of the site (from a heritage perspective) and identifies an appropriate mitigation strategy.
+Policy PT1 (High Quality Design) requires proposals to ensure that the design of future developments respects and utilises the existing built form, architectural quality, scale, materials, and density of the area so that they integrate sympathetically with the surrounding environment.
 New development within the PTNP area shall also be expected to be taken forward in conjunction with the provisions of the Design Code prepared to support the PTNP.
 Given the Design Code sets out a comprehensive range of provisions relating to the historic environment, this will help provide an appropriate basis for the conservation and enhancement of the historic environment surrounding any new development areas which may be brought forward during the plan period.
-Specifically, this includes a requirement for proposals to appropriately consider the guidance within the Telscombe Conservation Area Appraisal31 (which contains the greatest concentration of heritage assets within the PTNP area). - 5.26 More broadly, delivering net gains in biodiversity and facilitating green infrastructure enhancements can have beneficial impacts in terms of the built environment, and by extension, the setting of the historic environment.
-Key policies in this regard include Policy EN1 (Protection of Greenspaces within the Neighbourhood), Policy EN2 (Amenity and Green Spaces), Policy EN4 (Protection of Biodiversity and Habitats) and Policy EN5 (Urban Greening), which are discussed in more detail within the 'Biodiversity and Geodiversity' appraisal, above.
-In addition to supporting enhancements to the setting of features and areas of historic environment interest, it has the potential to support and strengthen the character of the built environment.
-Additionally, policies which support the principle of walkable neighbourhoods and healthy streets (including Policies TR1 - TR3) has the potential to facilitate pedestrian accessibility to heritage assets and areas, which in turn can enhance the understanding and appreciation of their special qualities.
-This will also help to rejuvenate areas with historic interest.
+Specifically, this includes a requirement for proposals to appropriately consider the guidance within the Telscombe Conservation Area Appraisal (which contains the greatest concentration of heritage assets within the PTNP area).

-31 Lewes District Council - Telscombe Conservation Area Appraisal: accessible via this link
+&lt;sup>32 Lewes District Council - Telscombe Conservation Area Appraisal: accessible via this link